1. Character Design–Conceptualizing Tutorial

 This video from JelArts showcases 6 tips and tricks that you can use to help you design characters.
 She’s pulled these tips from some online courses she watched in an effort to improve her own character design efforts.
 The video is quick and worth the watch.

 8. Character Design Exercise

-Nothing will help you get better at character design than designing characters (like, every day).
+Nothing will help you get better at character design than designing characters (like every day).
 So here’s another video showing you how yet another artist builds characters from scratch.
 Flexing that creativity muscles will make it grow stronger, and that means even cooler characters in your future work.

 9. Character Critiques

 YouTuber Istebrak hosts character design challenges on her YouTube account.
 She’ll give you parameters, and you need to design a character that fits within them.
-Then you can submit the characters you want critiqued.
+Then you can submit the characters you want to be critiqued.

 She spends about an hour going over the submissions, talking about how well you matched the provided brief and critiquing you on your design.
 Submitting would be most beneficial, but simply watching to see what other artists create and how she critiques them would be helpful too.

 10. Keep it PG!
 Character Outfit Designs